Jeii23/Jeii23/README.md

 - 💻 Technology enthusiast who keeps up with everyday

-- 👨‍💻 I have participated in university programming projects using different languages.

 - 👨‍💻 All of my projects are available at [https://github.com/Jeii23](https://github.com/Jeii23)

 - 🌐 Gaining knowledge in network management and administration.